Kevin Givens: Professional career

 Givens signed with the San Francisco 49ers as an undrafted free agent on April 28, 2019.
 He was waived at the end of training camp during final roster cuts, but was re-signed to the team's practice squad on September 1.
 The 49ers promoted Givens to the active roster on December 28.
 Givens reached Super Bowl LIV with the 49ers, who were defeated by the Kansas City Chiefs by a score of 31–20.

 In Week 7 against the New England Patriots in 2020, Givens recorded his first career sack on Jarrett Stidham late in the fourth quarter during the 33–6 win.
 Givens was placed on a roster exemption on December 12, 2020, and was reinstated to the active roster five days later.

 On September 25, 2021, Givens was placed on injured reserve.
 He was activated on October 30.

 On March 10, 2022, Givens re-signed with the 49ers.

 Over the course of the 2022 and 2023 seasons, Givens appeared in 30 regular season games, starting 12 of them.
 During that period, he appeared in six playoff games, including a Super Bowl appearance.

 On March 14, 2024, Givens re-signed with the 49ers.
 In 8 games (1 start) for San Francisco, he posted 11 combined tackles and 3 1/2 sacks.
 On December 4, Givens was placed on injured reserve after suffering a pectoral tear in Week 13.

 On March 11, 2025, Givens re-signed with the 49ers.
 He was placed on injured reserve to begin the season due to a pectoral injury suffered in the preseason.
 Givens was activated on October 18, ahead of San Francisco's Week 7 matchup against the Atlanta Falcons.

+On July 26, 2026, Givens re-signed with the 49ers.
+On August 5, he was waived by San Francisco.
+On September 1, Givens signed with the practice squad.